 RESEARCH YOUR AREA'S SEASONAL WEATHER

 Your needs and survival depend on the environment you’re going to, the time of year, and the length of time you’ll be there.
-We always check the weather and so some research about the area to pack with intention.
+We always check the weather and do some research about the area to pack with intention.
 The desert areas are HOT during the day but very cold at night and can be prone to flash floods if there’s rain.
-In the cooler months we check for rain, cooler temperatures and snow.
+In the cooler months, we check for rain, cooler temperatures, and snow.

 CHOOSE A TENT THAT FITS YOUR LIFESTYLE

-Before you get super carried away with tents, remember that you don't need a top of the line, crazy expensive tent to go camping.
+Before you get super carried away with tents, remember that you don't need a top-of-the-line, crazy expensive tent to go camping.
 We started off with a trusty $40 Coleman tent before upgrading and then finally arriving at our beloved rooftop tent (or rtt for short).
 If you're a couple going out, you only need a 2-person tent and if you're a bigger family and have pets, a 4/5-person tent is the way to go.
-Some of our favorites include: 2 Person Coleman Standard Tent and the Pacific Pass 4 Person Tent.
+If you don't want to invest in a tent, it's perfectly normal to sleep in your car if you have the room!
+No shame in saving $$$.
+Some of our favorites include 2 Person Coleman Standard Tent and the Pacific Pass 4 Person Tent.

 PLAN YOUR FOOD

 We always put together a meal plan list and then do our grocery shopping the day before we hit the road.
 This helps us stay really organized and allows us to get as gourmet as we'd like.
 Plus - when you get hungry, no one is arguing about what to make and it's all planned out ;) We also stock up on plenty of non-perishable snacks.
 These are always important to have just in case of an emergency and if you're heading out on a hike.